 Choose Your Dog Treats

 Your dog relies on their nose to find rewards, so choose treats with an enticing smell that you know your dog enjoys.
 As you progress throughout the hunt, reward your dog for discovering new “eggs” or treats with an excited voice to keep them motivated.
 You may also want to select smaller-sized snacks, so your pet isn’t eating too many goodies in a short amount of time.
-Cloud Star® Wag More Bark Less® Soft & Chewy Treats are a great egg hunt option, and they come in a variety of flavors to suit all types of canine tastes.
+Small, chewy treats that your dog can sniff out are a great egg hunt option.
 If your dog has a foundation in AKC Scent Work already, you can always have your dog hunt for scent instead of treats, and reward them accordingly when they find what the “egg” hides.

 Watch and Manage Your Dog During the Hunt